geddy/geddy/docs/5-templates.md

 To use a certain template engine just give the view a corresponding extension listed above.

-When using the Geddy CLI to generate parts of your application you can use different template languages by giving an argument to the command, here are some examples:
+When using the Nails CLI to generate parts of your application you can use different template languages by giving an argument to the command, here are some examples:

 ```
-$ geddy app --mustache my_app
+$ nails app --mustache my_app
-$ geddy scaffold -m user
+$ nails scaffold -m user

-$ geddy app --jade my_app
+$ nails app --jade my_app
-$ geddy scaffold -j user
+$ nails scaffold -j user

-$ geddy app --handle my_app
+$ nails app --handle my_app
-$ geddy scaffold -H user
+$ nails scaffold -H user
 ```

 * * *